 Housed on the site of a former fruit and vegetable market, the Fruitmarket Gallery programmes exhibitions showcasing Scottish and international contemporary artists.

-The Fruitmarket Gallery closes for refurbishment in July 2019 and opens again in 2020.
+The Fruitmarket Gallery is currenly closed for refurbishment and will reopen later in 2020.
 During this time the Fruitmarket will be working with artists out in the community and offsite.
-In August, people can experience Night Walk for Edinburgh, a brand-new video walk presented in partnership with Edinburgh International Festival.

 The Fruitmarket's programme, publications and events all aim to ‘show thinking happening’ and ‘to demonstrate that art is a creative, active and generous cultural force’.